cs161-staff/textbook/principles/principles.md

 ## The Trusted Computing Base (TCB).

-A _trusted_ component is a part of the system that we rely upon to operate correctly, if the whole system is to be secure; to turn it around, a trusted component is one that is able to violate our security goals if it misbehaves.
-A _trustworthy_ component is a part of the system that we would be justified in trusting, i.e., where we'd be justified in expecting it to operate correctly.
-For instance, on Unix systems the super-user (root) is trusted; hopefully people with access to this account are also trustworthy, or else we are in trouble.

 In any system, the _trusted computing base_ (TCB) is that portion of the system that must operate correctly in order for the security goals of the system to be assured.
 We have to rely on every component in the TCB to work correctly.
-However, anything that is outside the TCB isn't relied upon in any way: even if it misbehaves or operates maliciously, it cannot defeat the system's security goals.
-Indeed, we can take the latter statement as our definition of the TCB: the TCB must be large enough so that nothing outside the TCB can violate security.
+However, anything that is outside the TCB isn't relied upon in any way; even if it misbehaves or operates maliciously, it cannot defeat the system's security goals.
+Generally, the TCB is made to be as small as possible since a smaller, simpler TCB is easier to write and audit.

-Example: Suppose the security goal is that only authorized users are allowed to log into my system using SSH.
+Suppose the security goal is that only authorized users are allowed to log into my system using SSH.
 What is the TCB?
-Well, the TCB includes the SSH daemon, since it is the one that makes the authentication and authorization decisions---if it has a bug (say, a buffer overrun), or if it was programmed to behave maliciously (say, the SSH implementor has included a backdoor in it), then it will be able to violate my security goal (e.g., by allowing access to unauthorized users).
-That's not all.
+Well, the TCB includes the SSH daemon, since it is the one that makes the authentication and authorization decisions; if it has a bug, or if it was programmed to behave maliciously, then it will be able to violate my security goal by allowing access to unauthorized users.
 The TCB also includes the operating system, since the operating system has the power to tamper with the operation of the SSH daemon (e.g., by modifying its address space).
 Likewise, the CPU is in the TCB, since we are relying upon the CPU to execute the SSH daemon's machine